CoTL Proposals

 • Be intentional about welcoming and including all participants.
 Design questions in which all participants can participate.

 Logistics: Each panel will have a room moderator who will keep track of time.
 Panels should identify a separate panel moderator.
-You will also have access to a computer and a projector.
+In person panels will have access to a computer and a projector.

-The aim of a 45-minute roundtable discussion is to explore a particular issue, event, question, program, or other topics related to the conference theme.
+The aim of a Roundtable Discussion is to explore a particular issue, event, question, program, or other topics related to the conference theme.
 Facilitators will provide discussion prompts that may seek advice, feedback, or ask participants to share their experiences.

 Best Practices: